 North Dakota Stockmen’s Association names Chinn and Winter honorary members

-The North Dakota Stockmen’s Association (NDSA) named two deserving advocates of North Dakota’s public lands ranchers honorary members during its 86th Annual Convention & Trade Show in Bismarck, N.D, last weekend.
+The North Dakota Stockmen’s Association (NDSA) will bestow one of its highest honors on two deserving advocates of North Dakota’s public lands ranchers during its 86th Annual Convention & Trade Show in Bismarck, N.D.

-Roger Chinn of Grassy Butte, N.D., and Keith Winter of Cartwright, N.D., received honorary memberships at the NDSA’s Annual Banquet Sept.
+Roger Chinn of Grassy Butte, N.D., and Keith Winter of Cartwright, N.D., will receive honorary memberships at the NDSA’s Annual Banquet Sept.
 26.

 Roger Chinn, a 30-year NDSA member, served as a McKenzie County Commissioner for 28 years.
-He also served as president of the North Dakota Association of Counties and as the western interstate region representative for the National Association of Counties.
+He served as president of the North Dakota Association of Counties and one term as the western interstate region representative for the National Association of Counties.

 He and his wife Gail leased their cow-calf and yearling operation to their son Brad and his wife, Jodi, 10 years ago.